-CIVIC EDUCATION & ENGAGEMENT AMONG WISCONSIN YOUTH
+CIVIC EDUCATION & ENGAGEMENT

+AMONG WISCONSIN YOUTH

-In response to declining civics education and participation, the Wisconsin Newspaper Association Foundation launched the Civics Games in 2018.
+In response to declining civics education and participation, the Wisconsin Newspaper Association Foundation created Wisconsin Civics Games.

-It was a natural fit - newspapers were founded to inform communities and encourage public dialogue.
+It is a natural fit - newspapers were founded to inform communities and encourage public dialogue.
 Working to bridge gaps in civic awareness is at the core of our mission.